 Take in the AM (with or without food).
 Initially 5mg once daily; if tolerated and need additional glycemic control; may increase to max 15mg once daily.
-Renal impairment: if eGFR 30–<60mL/min/1.73m2: do not initiate; if persistently between 30–<60mL/min/1.73m2: continued use is not recommended.
+Renal impairment (eGFR <45mL/min/1.73m2): not recommended.

 <18yrs: not established.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.

 Greater potential for volume depletion or hypotension with concomitant diuretics.
 Consider a lower dose of concomitant insulin and/or insulin secretagogue (eg, sulfonylurea) to reduce risk of hypoglycemia.
 May antagonize serum lithium concentrations; monitor levels more frequently.
 May result in false (+) urine glucose tests or unreliable measurements of 1,5-AG assay; use alternative methods to monitor glycemic control.

 Genital mycotic infections (esp. females), UTIs, headache, vaginal pruritus, increased urination, nasopharyngitis, back pain, weight decreased, thirst; ketoacidosis, renal impairment, urosepsis, pyelonephritis, angioedema; rare: Fournier's gangrene.

 Generic Drug Availability: